What is Collective Enfranchisement | An Advanced Guide

-Upon completion of the process, instead of an individual, the group of the participating leaseholders will gain freehold of the entire building which is why the term ‘collective’ is used.
+Leaseholders will own the freehold of the entire building which is why the term ‘collective’ is used.
 However, this is a complicated and lengthy process so it is advisable to instruct a Collective Enfranchisement Solicitor to do it for you.

 It is also advised to get Collective Enfranchisement Valuation done from a surveyor to get an idea of the best and the worst amount that can be offered in the Initial Notice.

 The best way to purchase a freehold by a group of participants is via a company set up for this purpose and all participating leaseholders will be members of this.

 Why should you own a freehold?

 Owning a freehold of your building individually or among a group of residents would mean you have more control over your own building and you will partly legally own the ground and the structure of the flat which can allow you to waive off the ground rent.
 Also, any lease extensions of the participating flats would be agreed upon between the participants at no extra cost.

 If you want to modify your flat in any way or undertake an extension on your flat, a group of residents who own the freehold can look at this more approvingly than an external freeholder.